 - Daily Compounding (n=365): Interest is added every single day.
 This is how most credit card interest and high-yield savings accounts work.

-The Power of Compounding: A Real-World Example
+The Power of Compounding: Logic Audit

-If you invest ₹1 Lakh at 12% p.a. for 20 years:
+If you invest ₹50L at 9%% p.a. for {YEARS} years:

 Frequently Asked Questions